Aarya-08/Analyzing-historical-stock-revenue-data-and-building-a-dashboard/README.md

-Project Title
-Analyzing Historical Stock Revenue Data and Building a Dashboard
+## Historical Stock Revenue Analysis and Dashboard

-Description
+###  Overview
-This project explores historical stock revenue data to uncover trends and insights.
-Using a Jupyter Notebook, it involves:
+This project analyzes historical stock price and revenue data to understand trends and patterns over time.
+The goal is to visualize stock performance and revenue growth using data analysis and dashboards.

+###  Dataset
+The dataset includes:
+- Historical stock prices
+- Company revenue data
+- Date-wise financial information

+###  Tools & Libraries
+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Plotly
+- Dash / interactive visualization tools

+###  Steps Followed
+1. Collected historical stock and revenue data
+2. Cleaned and preprocessed the data
+3. Performed exploratory data analysis (EDA)
-Importing and cleaning the dataset,Performing exploratory data analysis (EDA),Visualizing revenue and stock trends over time,Building an interactive dashboard to present findings
+4. Created visualizations to observe stock and revenue trends
+5. Built an interactive dashboard to present insights

-The goal is to help users understand patterns in stock performance and provide an interactive tool for further data exploration.
+###  Key Insights
+- Identified revenue growth and decline patterns over time
+- Visualized relationships between stock prices and revenue

+###  How to Run
+Run the Jupyter notebook cell by cell to view the analysis and dashboard.